kallekankaanpaa/jandom/README.md

 # jandom

-A port of Java's `java.util.Random` to Rust.
+A port of Java `java.util.Random` to Rust.